Payoja05/Job-Portal/README.md

 ---

 ## 👩‍💻 Author
-Electrical Engineering student transitioning into Software Development with focus on full-stack de
+Electrical Engineering student transitioning into Software Development with focus on full-stack development and scalable applications.